-The Association for Anthropology and Gerontology (AAGE) was established in 1978 as a multidisciplinary group dedicated to the exploration and understanding of aging within and across the diversity of human cultures.
+The Association for Anthropology and Gerontology, and the Life Course (AAGE) was established in 1978 as a multidisciplinary group dedicated to the exploration and understanding of aging within and across the diversity of human cultures.
 Our perspective is holistic, comparative, and international.
 Our members come from a variety of academic and applied fields, including the social and biological sciences, nursing, medicine, policy studies, social work, and service provision.
 Read more about our Governance here.

 AAGE sponsors the Jacob Climo Award to support student conference travel and the Margaret Clark Award to recognize excellent student scholarship.
 Read more about our awards here.